ansible/ansible-runner/docs/external_interface.rst

 **Runner** can store event and status data locally for retrieval, it can also emit this information via callbacks provided to the module interface.

-Alternatively **Runner** can be configured to send events to an external system via installable plugins, there are currently two available
+Alternatively **Runner** can be configured to send events to an external system via installable plugins.
+Currently, there are two example plugins are available.

+* HTTP Status/Event Emitter Plugin - `ansible-runner-http GitHub repo <https://github.com/ansible/ansible-runner-http>`_
+* ZeroMQ Status/Event Emitter Plugin - `ansible-runner-zeromq GitHub repo <https://github.com/ansible/ansible-runner-zeromq>`_

+Please refer respective repos to configure these plugins.

 .. _plugineventstructure: